-The latest analysis of thyroid cancer incidence rates throughout England reports modest variation between the former cancer networks, with the highest rates being in parts of the West Midlands, Thames Valley and Yorkshire, and the lowest in parts of the South and parts of the North-East.
+Thyroid cancer incidence rates throughout England vary moderately between the former cancer networks, with the highest rates in parts of the West Midlands, Thames Valley and Yorkshire, and the lowest in parts of the South and parts of the North-East.

 - Oxford Cancer Intelligence Unit.
 Profile of Head and Neck Cancers in England: Incidence, Mortality and Survival.
 2010.